joshlf/Machine/README.md

 ###Special Operations
 <b>Load Value</b><br>
 The load value instruction loads a literal value which is encoded in the instruction word itself.
 The layout of a load value word differs from a normal instruction word since it must encode a literal value as well as the register addresses.
 When a load value instruction is executed, the value is loaded into r[A].
+The opcode is coded in the most significant five bits.
+The register address, A, is coded in the next four bits.
+The value itself is coded in the remaining 23 bits.

 <pre>
         A